fili5rovic/Wordle-Recko/README.md

 # Rečko (Serbian Wordle)

 This project is a **web-based word guessing game** built with **HTML**, **CSS**, and **JavaScript**.
 "Rečko" is a Serbian adaptation of the popular Wordle game, where players try to guess a secret 5-letter word within 6 attempts.
-The game offers bilingual support (Serbian and English) and tracks player statistics.
+The game also tracks player statistics.

 > Developed as a laboratory assignment for the "Web Design" course at the University of Belgrade School of Electrical Engineering.
 For detailed requirements, see [instructions.pdf](instructions.pdf).